catppuccin/catppuccin/docs/style-guide.md

 > [!NOTE]<br>
 > These bright colors are not necessarily "brighter" than the normal colors, but rather more bold and saturated.

-The ANSI brights, excluding `white` and `black`,  are automatically generated based on the following formulas:
+The ANSI brights, excluding `black` and `white`,  are automatically generated based on the following formulas:

 <table>
   <tr>